shawngraham/eleventy-chirpy-blog-template/content/posts/2024/session-leading.md

 image: /assets/images/rowers.png
 ---

-There is an enormous volume of materials that are pertinent to our work in this class.
+There is an enormous volume of materials pertinent to our work in this class.
 I have assigned readings for a given week that I expect will broaden our understanding, providing more context, or perhaps alternative critical views.

 But part of the point of a seminar is that we generate understanding through a robust discussion.
 In which case, you do not necessarily want me to be providing an authoritative read on everything.
 My job is to set the table, as it were.